 I’m also currently working on more bits for my online shop.

+Sick.
 Who’s your favourite skate photographer?

-Thee are too many to choose from!
+There are too many to choose from!

 But I think Mike Blabac and Skin Phillips’ photography are both amazing